 This site is a favourite among guides and guests alike.
 A coral maze which truly shows the Red Sea coral at its best.
 Three giant pinnacles have grown together over the ages to create a playground of valleys and lagoons full of every reef fish you can imagine.
 One of the lagoons is home to thousands of juvenile barracuda, with trevally and large snapper always in attendance guarding their larder!
 An earthquake 10 years ago collapsed huge sections of the reef exposing holes and cracks that are rapidly filling up with renewed coral growth.
 This dive site never disappoints and as one of the shallower dives it is accessible to all certification levels.

-Bannerfish Bay is also located a 20 metre walk from our Mashraba centre.
-This is our own personal muck diving site.
+Bannerfish Bay is close to the Lighthouse and another site we do on a regular basis.
+This can be a great muck diving site.
 Bannerfish Bay doesn’t have large reef walls or even a lot of corals but what it does have is lots of interesting life!
 Often seen here are seahorses; up to 3 on one dive, seagrass ghost pipe fish, frogfish, triggerfish, moray eels and of course tons of bannerfish!
 Bannerfish Bay is also a favorite spot for night dives often spotting squid, octopus, cuttlefish, lobsters and more!
 You will surely have plenty to write in your logbook after this dive!

 Umm Sid is one of the sites in the Southern Oasis and is a dive guide favourite.
 The reef here juts out quite a way and drops down to a sandy slope covered in Garden Eels.
 The best dive is to enter on the right hand side of the reef and keep the reef to your left shoulder, looking out for blue spotted rays, nudibranchs and don’t forget to look out into the blue for eagle rays!